Browse Exhibits (253 total)

 PaulineParkGrandMarshall2005.jpg

 A historical account of the campaign for a transgender rights law in New York City that occurred from 2000 to 2002.
 This exhibit was created by Pauline Park, co-chair and co-founder of the New York Association for Gender Rights Advocacy (NYAGRA).
-This exhibit builds on Pauline Park, "The Making of a Movement: The Story of the Successful Campaign for a Transgender Rights Law in New York City," The 8th Annual Mark E. Ouderkirk Lecture, The Museum of the City of New York, June 27, 2002.
+This exhibit builds on Pauline Park, "The Making of a Movement: The Story of the Successful Campaign for a Transgender Rights Law in New York City," the 8th Annual Mark E. Ouderkirk Lecture, The Museum of the City of New York, June 27, 2002.
 Copyright (c) 2008 by Pauline Park.
 All rights reserved.
+Published originally on OutHistory in February 2013.

 No Red-Baiting!
 No Race-Baiting!
 No Queen-Baiting! by Allan Bérubé